catseye/Robin/doc/Robin.md

 When in a Robin program proper, a symbol can be bound to a value, and in this context is it referred to as an _identifier_.
-However, if an attempt is made to evaluate a symbol which is not an identifier, an error value will be produced.
+However, if an attempt is made to evaluate a symbol which is not an identifier, an abort value will be produced.

     | this-symbol-is-not-bound
     ? uncaught exception: (unbound-identifier this-symbol-is-not-bound)